eobrie17/BoatRentals/README.md

 Background:

-In the summers I used to work on at a rental company on Lake Winnipesaukee who kept all of their rentals on paper in a binder.
+In the summers, I used to work on at a rental company on Lake Winnipesaukee who kept all of their rentals on paper in a binder.
 We often ran into trouble with double booking people or losing customer information.
 I always had the thought that it would be so much easier for them if there was a system online that they could put the customer information in and check to see what boats are available.
 So this is what I made to try to prevent all of this human error.

 Program walkthrough: